 Shortly after the announcement a flight attendant came by to take lunch orders, and I had another glass of champagne

-During the delay, I took the opportunity to close the suite doors and catch up on a little shut eye since I’d only gotten a couple of hours of sleep.
+During the delay, I took the opportunity to close the suite doors and catch up on a little shut eye since I’d only slept briefly on the red eye from Bangkok to Guangzhou.